vijay-karavadra/graph-rag/docs/guide/get-started.md

 # Get Started

-This page is an executable notebook demonstrating how to combine Graph Traversal and Vector Search using `langchain-graph-retriever` with `langchain`.
+This page demonstrates how to combine Graph Traversal and Vector Search using `langchain-graph-retriever` with `langchain`.

 ## Pre-requisites